user883311/cheese_me_up/README.md

 ## User stories
 The user can:
-- login into my user account
+- login into the user account
 - get information about an exensive list of world cheeses
-- sort cheeses by relevant tags: type of milk flavor, texture, country, etc.
-- check a new cheese in my list of cheeses
-- rate a cheese
-- see a feed with curated infrmation about the cheeses I have checked in

 ## Credits:
 Eric Windmill from Flutter By Example for his excellent introduction to authentification. https://flutterbyexample.com